Caring for your skin when you have lymphoedema

 Why you need to care for your skin

 You need to look after your skin if you have swelling caused by a build up of lymph fluid (lymphoedema).
 Protecting your skin helps to reduce the risk of an injury or infection.
 These can make the swelling worse.
 This is because an injury or infection can cause more damage to the lymphatic system.

 You are at risk of an infection called cellulitis if you have lymphoedema or are at risk of developing lymphedema.
 Keeping your skin healthy, unbroken, and well moisturised helps to prevent this.

 Looking after your skin

-- Protect your skin from the sun by wearing a high factor sun cream or cover up with clothes
+- Protect your skin from the sun by wearing a high factor sun cream and cover up with clothes.

-- Use an insect repellent containing at least 50% DEET– if you're bitten or stung, try not to scratch and use antihistamine cream
+- Use an insect repellent if you're bitten or stung, try not to scratch and use antihistamine cream.

 Moisturising your skin

 To keep your skin moist, you need to use a moisturiser (emollient).
 They help to stop your skin losing water.
 They do this by creating a protective layer.